Documentation

 2. In your terminal, enter the following command to create a influxdb_js_client directory for your project:

-mkdir influxdb_js_client && cd influxdb_js_client
+mkdir -p influxdb_js_client && cd influxdb_js_client

 3. Inside of influxdb_js_client, enter the following command to initialize a package.
 This example configures the package to use ECMAScript modules (ESM).